-Your child’s teacher is your partner in a fair and equitable education.
-Here are strategies teachers can use to help all students — but especially those with ADHD — in the classroom to learn to the best of their ability.
+Your child’s teacher is your partner in a fair and equitable education, but does she have the ADHD tools she needs?
+The following ADHD teaching strategies will help all students — but especially those with ADD — learn to the best of their ability in any classroom.

-Here are some teaching strategies you can use to establish a supportive, structured classroom that will encourage learning, enforce discipline, and boost self-esteem.
+Here are some ADHD teaching strategies that work to establish a supportive, structured classroom that will encourage learning, enforce discipline, and boost self-esteem for all students.

 Establish Rules & Routines for ADHD Students

 Post classroom rules for student with and without ADHD.
 With input from students, establish short, simple classroom rules.
 State them in positive terms that convey what you want students to do.